Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 4. Vessels.

-Pathological changes in the vessels concern, first of all, their walls: there is its hypertrophy, proliferation and infiltration with plasma proteins.
-These changes in the vascular wall cause its thickening and narrowing of the lumen. blood vessels...
-This leads to a decrease in functioning vessels and hypoxia of the organs supplied by them.
+Pathological changes in blood vessels primarily affect their walls: hypertrophy, proliferation and infiltration of plasma proteins occur.
+These changes in the vascular wall cause its thickening and narrowing of the lumen blood vessels.
+This leads to a decrease in functioning vessels and hypoxia of the organs they supply.

 Changes in the heart begin with myocardial hypertrophy.
-In the future, heart failure occurs and there is a high risk of sudden cardiac death.
+Subsequently, heart failure occurs and there is a high risk of sudden cardiac death.

-In the kidneys, the renin-angiotensin-aldosterone system is first activated and depressive mechanisms are inhibited.
-Subsequently, structural and degenerative changes occur in the renal arteries, which leads to atrophy of the renal nephrons and a primary wrinkled kidney is formed.
+In the kidneys, the renin-angiotensin-aldosterone system is first activated and depressor mechanisms are inhibited.
+Subsequently, structural and degenerative changes in the renal arteries, which leads to atrophy of the renal nephrons and a primary wrinkled kidney is formed.

 The same degenerative changes occur in the brain as in the renal vessels.
-This leads to the development of discirculatory encephalopathy, ischemic and hemorrhagic strokes.
+This leads to the development of dyscirculatory encephalopathies, ischemic and hemorrhagic strokes.

-Simply put, high blood pressure leads to a thickening of the vascular wall and an increase in the load on the heart.
+Simply put, high blood pressure leads to thickening of the vascular wall and increased stress on the heart.
 This causes thickening of the myocardium and the development of heart failure.
-Other target organs, such as the brain, kidneys, and eyes, also suffer as a result of the deterioration of the blood supply.
+Due to deterioration of blood supply, other target organs - the brain, kidneys and eyes - also suffer.

 Medical expert of the portal Taras Nevelichuk